edezhic/prest/README.md

 **P**rogressive **REST**ful framework that _makes application development simple again_.
 Even if you are not familiar with Rust yet you might be interested because it's designed to be as beginner-friendly as possible.
 Tutorials are available in the [blog](https://prest.blog/) which is also built with prest.
 Beware that its still alpha so can be recommended only for pet projects and training because many breaking changes are expected.

 It ain't easy to compete with Laravel, Rails, Nextjs and many others, but I always wanted a framework which enables simplicity in common development needs and allows **any** customizations/optimizations without switching languages.
 Rust provides ways to build servers, clients, AIs, blockchains, OS kernels and whatever else you might need, while also being arguably the most [reliable practical language](https://prest.blog/rust).
-Thanks to a lot of [amazing dependencies](https://prest.blog/internals) under the hood prest already provides a whole bunch of features:
+Thanks to a lot of [amazing dependencies](https://prest.blog/internals) under the hood prest re-exports a comprehensive toolkit for development and provides a bunch of features on top of them for simplicity:

 **Easy start** - create a default rust project, add `prest` dependency, bulk `use` everything from it, invoke `init!` macro and add your app's logic.
 No massive boilerplate projects, no custom required CLI tools.